 N.B.
-For a very small percentage of pupils, whose needs are significant and complex, and the SEN support required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to assess education, health and care needs.
-This may result in an Education, Health and Care (EHC) plan being provided.
+For a very small percentage of pupils, whose needs are significant and complex, and the SEND support required to meet their needs cannot reasonably be provided from within the school's own

 Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood.